Regularity at the free boundary for Dirac-harmonic maps from surfaces: Supporting PDE results

-Now we use the $L^2$ version of Theorem \ref{hodged} in order to write with $a, b, h$ as in the Theorem.
 Notice that we have and $\Dl b = \ed S \wedge \ed u$ weakly.
 We proceed to estimate $S\D u \in L^2$ by estimating $\|\ed a\|_{L^2}$, $\|\dv b\|_{L^2}$ and using standard properties of harmonic functions in order to deal with $\|h\|_{L^2}$.
 The next part of the proof follows from \cite{Sh} or \cite[Chapter 6]{thesis} with a few extra terms involving our extensions above, however we still obtain:

 and